dg0005/chakraui-time-picker/README.md

 Time picker for React.js

 > This is a fork from [react-samay](https://www.npmjs.com/package/react-samay),
-> which is no longer maintained.
-I have also mixed styling
+> I have also mixed styling
 > support from [chakra ui](https://chakra-ui.com).

 ## Features